Colorado Water History

 "Throughout the West water is a precious resource.
 In the Grand Valley, the Colorado and Gunnison Rivers join, nourishing the lives and livelihoods of this western Colorado community.
 This documentary explores the community's relationship to its water resources through the history of water development, current usage and future challenges as it applies not only locally, but also in a regional context."

-Watershed: Exploring a New Water Ethic for the New West (2012, 56 minutes)
+Watershed: Exploring a New Water Ethic for the New West (2012, trailer)

 "Watershed tells the story of the threats to the once-mighty Colorado River and offers solutions for the future of the American West.
 Meet Jeff Ehlert, a fly fishing guide in Rocky Mountain National Park, Colorado rancher Dan James, Delta restoration worker Edith Santiago, Navajo Council member Glojean Todacheene, Rifle Colorado Mayor Keith Lambert, Los Angeles native Jimmy Lizama and a group of Outward Bound teens rafting down the Colorado River as they all reflect a compelling new water ethic—one that illuminates how letting go of the ways of old can lead to a path of coexisting with enough for all."